ntaylor-86/Tusarc-Processor/README.md

 # Tusarc-Processor
-Interrogates .LST files to make sure the TUSARC post processor has run it.
+Interrogates .LST files for Trumpf machines to make sure the TUSARC post processor has run it.